Sidney Outlaw: Background

 Born and raised in North Philadelphia, Pennsylvania, Outlaw began his wrestling career in high school, then developing his passion for professional mixed martial arts by the age of sixteen.
 He was a league champion and state tournament qualifier.
 Outlaw also holds an accomplished background competing in Brazilian jiu-jitsu.

 From the age of 19 till 27, when he signed with Bellator, Outlaw was homeless on and off.
 He would train in the day, and then work until 2 am every day, before being back in the gym at 9 am.
-He made his amateur debut as a teenage in high school, discovering MMA after moving out to the Souderton, Pennsylvania due to his mother wanting to move Sidney out of the crime ridden area they grew up in.
+He made his amateur debut as a teenager in high school, discovering MMA after moving out to the Souderton, Pennsylvania due to his mother wanting to move Sidney out of the crime ridden area they grew up in.

 At the age of 18, Sidney decided to move to New Jersey to train with the likes of Frankie Edgar and Eddie Alvarez.